 West Allegheny Middle School offers and encourages students to participate in a wide variety of activities and intramurals.
-Some of our activities include: Talent Show, National Academic League, Student Government, Indian Pride Student Team, Art Club, Geography Bee, Spelling Bee, History Bee, Math 24, Girls on the Run, iLead, Esports, and various chorus and band activities.
+Some of our activities include: National Academic League, Student Government, WAMS Pride Student Team, Art Club, Geography Bee, Spelling Bee, History Bee, iLead, and various chorus and band activities.
 Interscholastic athletic programs are available for students in 7th and 8th grade.
 Please be sure to check the WAMS Highlights for information regarding clubs and after-school activities as new clubs are being added every year!